 Ratio Analysis: Meaning

-Ratio analysis is a technique of evaluating financial statements or to say for detailed analysis of the financial statements presented by the firm.
-The analysis or evaluation is done to form an opinion about the various aspects of the organization like profitability, short and long-term liquidity, efficiency, potential, etc. Moreover, this analysis is done and utilized by both internal and external stakeholders.
+Ratio analysis is a technique for evaluating financial statements or, to say, for detailed analysis of the financial statements presented by the firm.
+The analysis or evaluation is done to form an opinion about the various aspects of the organization, like profitability, short and long-term liquidity, efficiency, potential, etc. Moreover, this analysis is done and utilized by both internal and external stakeholders.
 Internal stakeholders primarily include managers.
 External stakeholders include creditors, investors, lenders, etc.

-Ratio analysis is the most commonly used technique amongst all the methods of analyzing a financial statement.
+Ratio analysis is the most commonly used technique among all the methods of analyzing a financial statement.
 And it enhances the usability of financial statements.

 Explanation with Example

 The profit and loss statement states the profit or loss of the company in a particular year.
 In ratio analysis, various profitability ratios are calculated, like gross, net, or operating margins.
 Often comparison with peers help us know where we stand.
 A point to note is that absolute figures of the P/L statement are not comparable.
 But the calculation of the margin by way of ratio analysis makes it possible to compare the status or trend of margin with past years as well as with the competitors.
 This helps us judge the overall efficiency of the business and its management.

 Let us look at various other pointers where financial analysis is important.

 Importance of Ratio Analysis